thethiny/MK11-PackageExtractor/README.md

   - [ ] Rely on decompressed size since compression is not always there
   - [ ] Change behavior of extraction so that it is based on Data Decompressed Offset instead of First Come First Extract
   - [x] Rename Extra Package to PSFData
+  - [ ] Make an Empty Compression Class so that when flag is 0 I can call it

 # How to build